-Visit our events page for info about our upcoming events.
+Visit our events page for dates and info for all our upcoming activities!

 Founded in 1967, our Chapter brings together gardeners in the southeast Pennsylvania region who are interested in the genus rhododendron--which includes evergreen and deciduous azaleas.